lis05/MoLa/idea/MoLa.md

 An environment also contains all exported objects of the module, and lets other modules use those objects.

+An environment has an absolute offset of the first instruction in its module.

 ## Global variables
 Global variables are stored in the module's environment.